shubjadh/Github-manager/server/readme.md

 install dotenv using npm install dotenv

-first open the server directory and then run execute `yarn run server` or `npm run server`
+First open the server directory and then run execute `yarn run server` or `npm run server`

 You can then go to `localhost:9095` and do the following things: